mikeday37/KspManeuverAutoThrottle/README.md

 ## Installation

-Copy the LuxSublima folder to your KSP "GameData" subfolder.
+Build the solution in Visual Studio, then copy the "out\LuxSublima" folder to your KSP "GameData" subfolder.
 For example, in my case this results in the following destination files:

 ```
 C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program\GameData\LuxSublima\ManeuverAutoThrottle\LICENSE.txt